eProsima/Fast-DDS-docs/docs/advanced.rst

 * Manually implementing and using a :func:`getKey()` method.
 * Adding the attribute `Key` to the member and its parents when using dynamic types (see :ref:`dynamic-types`).

-Publishers and Subscribers using topics with keys must be configured to use them, otherwise they will have no effect:
+Publishers and Subscribers using topics with keys must be configured to use them, otherwise, they will have no effect:

 .. code-block:: c++